1979 Red River Valley tornado outbreak: April 12 event

-Thalia–Vernon, Texas/Davidson, Oklahoma
+Vernon, Texas/Davidson, Oklahoma

 The first of three intense and tornadic thunderstorms produced a tornado in southern Foard County, Texas, at 2:05 p.m.
 CST.
 While this first tornado was still on the ground, the same thunderstorm produced a second tornado in Foard County 2 mi so north of Thalia, at around 3:20 p.m.
 CST; the two tornadoes were separated by 1.5 mi and moved in parallel for 5 mi.
 The second tornado continued into Wilbarger County, after the first dissipated.
 It tracked towards the Lockett, area along US 70, damaging farms and homes.
 Fujita and Wakimoto assessed up to F2-rated tornado damage between Thalia and Lockett.
 The tornado crossed the highway 1 mi north of Lockett.
 One person was killed by the tornado after their vehicle was blown 200 yd off US-70 into a pasture.

 The tornado then moved northeast towards the Vernon, area.
 Its large size made identification of its tornadic nature by storm spotters difficult.
 Tornado sirens were activated shortly before the tornado struck Vernon.
 The tornado entered Vernon at around 3:45 p.m.
 CST and moved over southern and eastern parts of the city.
 Several residential blocks in southern Vernon were destroyed by the tornado, leading to at least three deaths.
 The damage was especially severe along Gordon and Atlanta streets.
 In eastern Vernon, the tornado razed several buildings, including the Wilbarger Exhibit Building and a Texas Highway Department warehouse.
 The tornado then crossed US 287, blowing vehicles off the highway and killing seven people.
 A total of ten fatalities occurred in Vernon.
 Fujita and Wakimoto assessed up to low-end F4-rated tornado damage in the Vernon area.
 The tornado crossed the Pease River outside of Vernon, killing cows along the riverbank, and crossed into Oklahoma near the confluence of the Pease River and Red River with approximately F1 intensity.
 The tornado passed east-northeast of Davidson, destroying at least three homes and inflicting major damage on another five.
 One person was injured in Oklahoma after their car was blown by the tornado.
 Numerous cattle were also killed or injured by the tornado.
 Fujita and Wakimoto assessed up to F2-rated tornado damage in the Davidson area.
 The tornado lifted at around 4:00 p.m.
 CST.

 The tornado's path spanned 37–39 mi, with about 26 mi in Texas and 11 mi in Oklahoma.
 The tornado's width averaged about 880 yd.
 The Institute for Disaster Research conducted aerial surveys of the tornado, rating it an F4 on the Fujita scale based on the resulting damage.
 The institute estimated that the tornado's maximum winds were 150–200 mph based on the degree to which residences were damaged, the damage to the Texas Highway Department, the destruction of a motel and restaurant along US-287, and the distance over which impacted vehicles were blown by the tornado.
 The same thunderstorm that produced the Vernon tornado later produced another three tornadoes in Oklahoma.